gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 We love it because:

-- It's so fast
+- Wonderful image loading
 - The illustrations are so very pretty
 - Uses [Gatsby Preview](https://www.gatsbyjs.com/preview)
-- Pulls in content from DatoCMS & EventBrite
+- Pulls in content from multiple data sources: DatoCMS & EventBrite

 ## Community Maintainers Meeting